Suryanshrajs/Web-Development/ChaiAurReact/readme.md

 ### React is a Library

 ### Topic to learn
-- core of react (statr or UI manuplation, JSX)
+- core of react (state or UI manuplation, JSX)
 - component reusability
 - how to propagate change(hooks)
 - resuing of component (props)